When Will Teens Get the Vaccine?

 March 18, 2021

-As more Covid-19 vaccines are becoming available, if you are 16 or older, you may be eligible to be vaccinated now or soon.
+As more Covid-19 vaccines are becoming available, if you are 16 or older, you are eligible for the vaccine, and, if you are under 16, you may be able to get vaccinated soon.

 As for people under 16, a Pfizer vaccine for people 12 to 15 has recently been approved, and is 100% effective, which is a statistic that has been previously unheard of.
 The vaccine should be available for people to receive before the start of the next school year, according to the Food and Drug Administration.

 Currently, there are three types of vaccines.
 The two most widely available are from Pfizer and Moderna.
 They are both administered in two doses, spaced about a month apart.
 There is a new vaccine that has been recently approved from Johnson & Johnson, which only requires one dose, and is currently being distributed across the county.

 Once someone has received their vaccination, the Centers for Disease Control and Prevention still recommends that they continue to wear a mask and social distance.

 While it may seem as though there is not much point in getting vaccinated if it will not change recommended procedures, officials disagree.

 “I think its important for everyone who can get vaccinated to get vaccinated,” Chief of Infection Control for Covid-19 for Albemarle County Leanne Knox said.
 “The way we’re going to get the pandemic under control is by reaching a level of herd immunity.”

 Herd immunity occurs when a large amount of a population becomes immune or resistant to a disease.
 According to Knox, this will be when around 70-80% of the community is vaccinated.

 “The more of us who get the vaccine, the healthier the overall population is going to be able to stay,” Knox said.